DennisRippinger/fakegen/README.md

         .fillByFactory(BeanByFactoryType.class);
 ```
 Fakegen will look for a static method returning the requested type within the class.
-The parameters will be filled by the regular Fakegen logic.
+The parameters objects will be created by the regular Fakegen logic.
 It also identifies copy constructors and omits them.
 In cases were multiple Factory methods are present it will use the first one found.
 Keep in mind that this is not reliably the same first method on all JVMs.